Marathon-fan/scala_samples/project6_scalaBasics/project29_seq_tree/README.md

 # seq tree

-LinearSeq: efficient head and tail. access to a normal element uses linear time
+LinearSeq: efficient head and tail. access to a normal element uses linear time(like singly/doubly-linked list)

 example: List and Stream